anywhichway/txi/README.md

 ### Txi setIndex(object initialValues)

 Uses `initialValues` to initialize the internal index.
 Returns the Txi instance.
+See [Index Structure](#index-structure) below to understand `initialValues` better.

 ### onchange function callback

 Setting the property `onchange` to `callback` causes `callback` to be invoked with all the index changes made every time `index` is called.
 The `callback` receives an argument that has the same structure as an index.
 It is provided so that the program using `txi` can store the index updates.
 Typically, an asynchronous callback should be used to ensure high performance.
-See the section below `Index Structure` for more details.
+See [Index Structure](#index-structure) and [Updating an Index](#updating-an-index) below for more details.

 ### Txi remove(string||number id)